Workplace safety tips for your small business

 9 simple ways to create a safe work environment

 Workplace safety is an important consideration for small businesses.
-It not only protects you and your employees from work-related injuries or illnesses, but it can also help your bottom line.
+It protects you and your employees from work-related injuries or illnesses, and it can also help your bottom line.
 An unsafe work environment can cause problems like staffing issues, missed deadlines and increased workers’ compensation costs that can negatively impact both profitability and productivity.

-According to the U.S. Department of Labor, Bureau of Labor Statistics, about 2.8 million non-fatal workplace injuries and illnesses were reported in 2017 by private industry employers.
-Nearly 33% of these incidents resulted in time away from work – about 8 workdays on average.
+According to the Bureau of Labor Statistics, a division of the U.S. Department of Labor, about 2.8 million non-fatal workplace injuries and illnesses were reported in 2017 by private industry employers.
+Nearly 33% of these incidents resulted in time away from work — about 8 workdays on average.

 Whether you work in an office, retail space or in the field, following these nine workplace safety tips can help you provide a safe work environment and avoid costly business interruptions.

 Make safety guidelines for operating machinery and equipment clear, accessible and understood by your employees.
 They’re not always obvious.
 Misuse of equipment can lead to injury, which is why you should only use them as intended and carefully follow instructions.
 For example, when using a ladder, make sure you use the right type and size for your project.
 Don’t substitute a short ladder if your job calls for a tall one.

 A lot of machinery, like forklifts and heavy machines, require specific training and sometimes legal certification to operate.
 Restrict the use of this equipment only to those who are qualified.
 Consider implementing a daily safety checklist and scheduling routine maintenance to keep your equipment in good working condition.